SubhalakshmiK/Lab_activity_4/README.md

 ### ← README.md

-That's this file, where you can tell people what your cool website does and how you built it.
+This is made with jquery, html and CSS for the implementation of Passengers registration for tourism development (lab_activity)
 ### ← index.html

-Where you'll write the content of your website.
+Where you'll write the content of my webpage developed for Tourism

 ### ← style.css